 A Wells Gray day trip from Sun Peaks Resort is an easy and fantastic way to explore Wells Gray Provincial Park, a beautiful, protected wilderness park located about 120 km from the resort.
-Besides wilderness activities like hiking the many trials, camping, paddling on beautiful alpine lakes, whitewater rafting, fly-fishing, and much more, Wells Gray is also home to over 40 (and counting) named waterfalls and a newly (2018) discovered unexplored cave.
+Besides wilderness activities like hiking the many trials, camping, paddling on beautiful alpine lakes, whitewater rafting, fly-fishing, and much more, Wells Gray is also home to over 40 (and counting) named and unnamed waterfalls and a newly (2018) discovered unexplored cave.

 Created by Fire & Ice, Water & Fury over hundreds of thousands of years, this beautiful area was first formed by nearby ancient volcanoes and fissures in the Cariboo Mountains that erupted lava that flowed over and over again.
 And then came the Ice Age, with massive sheets of ice that compressed, melted, moved, scraped, and over time formed massive valleys and canyons, some as deep as 250 meters (820 feet).
 And more recently, annual freezing temperatures, meters and meters of snow and rain, melting snow pack and raging rivers have worn the canyons and created many spectacular lakes, rivers, creeks and waterfalls in this area for you to explore.

 Wells Gray Provincial Park is close enough that guests can easily visit the area and see some of the spectacular waterfalls in a single day trip.
 It takes about an hour and a half to get down the hill and up to Clearwater (where there is a Visitor Information Centre) via the Yellowhead Highway 5 North, and then about 15 minutes to get to the park boundary where wilderness and waterfalls are yours to explore.